Code-Institute-Submissions/GuidoSillaste-Battleships-AprResub/README.md

 - No exception type(s) specified
 - ms-toolsai.jupyter extension is not synced, but not added in .gitpod.yml <-- no idea why this is here.

+Left 3 diffrent pep8 suggestions inside the code since i had no idea how to change those long lines of codes.

+- Left [variable missed1] inside code since function check_shot() returns a missed shot value.
+Is mainly used for AI to calculate a better shot next turn.
+- Left [ms-toolsai.jupyter extension is not synced, but not added in .gitpod.yml] inside it is not part of my code.
+- Left [Consider using enumerate instead of iterating with range and len] since i could not reduce the code to enumerate form.

 ## Deployment

-This project static was stored on github and deployed on heroku whit code institute javascript and nodej.
+This project static was stored on github and deployed on heroku whit [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template).

 1. Login or Sign Up to [GitHub](https://github.com/login "Link to GitHub login page")
 2. Create a new repository.